eclipse-cyclonedds/cyclonedds/docs/dev/logging.md

   callback is not the place to handle errors gracefully.
 Return codes and exceptions are the mechanism to do that.

 * The logging API is different across modules.
-DDSI uses the nn_log macro family, the abstraction layer uses the OS_REPORT family and DDS uses the dds_report family.
+DDSI uses the ddsi_log macro family, the abstraction layer uses the OS_REPORT family and DDS uses the dds_report family.
 Apart from the macros used, the information that would end up in the report callback is also different.